github/scientist/README.md

 end
 ```

 This code will be invoked for every method with an experiment every time, so be sensitive about its performance.
-You can, for example, store an experiment in the database but wrap it in various levels of caching such as memcache or per-request thread-locals.
+For example, you can store an experiment in the database but wrap it in various levels of caching such as memcache or per-request thread-locals.

 ### Publishing results